Skip to main content

 // srcAttr is current componentId of srcVertex, dstId is neighbor

-// in this example we will send src componentId to dstId, and send dst componentId to srcId
+// in this example you will send src componentId to dstId, and send dst componentId to srcId

-// If this were directed, we could remove one of these
+// If this were directed, you could remove one of these

 Iterator((triplet.dstId, triplet.srcAttr), (triplet.srcId, triplet.dstAttr))